English | Français

 The academic literature provides us with as many definitions as there are models and theories of behavior in the social sciences, and authors to promote these schools of thought.
 The lack of scientific consensus on the functioning of the human brain has fueled many controversies on the nature of emotions and, in particular, on the causal relationship between thoughts, cognition, perception, emotional feelings, emotions, state of mind, decision making, and behavior.
 A widely accepted academic view defines emotions as coherent, deeply rooted psycho-physiological experiences.

-While thoughts are pure mental experiences and feelings are sensory experiences, emotions are defined as the result of a process of cognitive reading or mental reflection (mirroring) of emotional feelings.
+While thoughts are pure mental experiences and feelings are sensory experiences, emotions are defined as the result of a process of cognitive reading, or mental reflection (mirroring) of emotional feelings.
 Thus, animals do experience various feelings, including fear, joy, compassion, and more - and react accordingly without really thinking about it, therefore without (technically speaking) experiencing emotions as defined by human standards.
 Behavioral reaction patterns are deeply rooted psycho-physiological scripts (software) governed by the subconscious mind and appear to be determined by how we feel rather than what we think about our feelings.

 However you define them, your emotions are the most significant aspect of your quality of life and the most undeniable proof that you are not a soulless, heartless, and purposeless biochemical machine but a sentient human being in search of meaning, purpose, and happiness!
 Of course, everyone wants to be happy.
 But since there are unhappy and sick people everywhere, life's reality does not seem to emerge from people's desires.
 Although you can eventually use your willpower to control an emotionally driven behavior (and therefore be held accountable for your actions), I wouldn't bet on willpower alone being able to suppress intense emotions.
 You can pretend, but I doubt that you can feel happy or end pain just by wishing for it!